+In Figure 1 and Figure 2 we compare the average transmission delay of different schemes in the same setting as analyzed in [3].
 Figure 1 shows that both network coding and cooperative scheduling offer significant average delay gains as compared to the baseline round-robin scheduling.
 The figure also shows that cooperation can achieve significant reduction in the expected delay by using as few as two cooperating nodes.
-Increasing the number of cooperating nodes to $M = (\log N)^2$, brings in the average cooperation delay below the delay of random linear coding and close to the delay of optimal cooperative scheduling with an unlimited number of cooperating nodes almost consistently outperforms random linear coding as it quickly approaches the minimum of 2K.
+Increasing the number of cooperating nodes to $M = (\log N)^2$ , brings in the average cooperation delay below the delay of random linear coding and close to the delay of optimal cooperative scheduling as N increases.
+Furthermore, cooperative scheduling with an unlimited number of cooperating nodes almost consistently outperforms random linear coding as it quickly approaches the minimum of 2K.

-Figure 2 depicts the ratio of the average delay of cooperation to that of coding for highly lossy links with packet error probability $p_e = 1/2$.
-For $M = \alpha \log N$, where $\alpha = (\log \frac{1}{p_e})^{-1}$, cooperation outperforms RLC for files roughly smaller then 30 packets and a network size in the range of 100-500 receivers.
-Increasing M to $(\log N)^2$, we see that cooperation approaches its best possible delay of 2K and consistently outperforms RLC over the packet range of interest.
+Figure 2 depicts the ratio of the average delay of cooperation to that of coding for highly lossy links with packet error probability $p_e = 1/2$ .
+For $M = \alpha \log N$ , where $\alpha = (\log \frac{1}{p_e})^{-1}$ , cooperation outperforms RLC for files roughly smaller then 30 packets and a network size in the range of 100 - 500receivers.
+In the regime of small file transmissions, broadcast network applications of interest are, for example, emergency message distributions or small software updates.
+Increasing M to $(\log N)^2$ , we see that cooperation approaches its best possible delay of 2K and consistently outperforms RLC over the packet range of interest.
 The ratio is growing rather slowly with the number of packets, so there must be a rather large file size to make random linear code eventually do better.
 By our analysis this ratio can approach at most two.